vinhhoangdo/Fuzzy-Logic-Controller/README.md

 # Fuzzy-Logic-Controller
-Implementation to Mass Spring Damper by FLC using script
+Implementation to Mass Spring Damper by FLC using a script